vvrnv/ingpoint/README.md

 ```

 TODO:
-- rewrite to kuberctl plugin
+- rewrite to kubectl plugin